-More than 1.000 people gathered at this property to celebrate three anniversaries during Ban des Vendanges - 30 years of Bernard family's regime at Domaine de Chevalier, 40 years of Union des Grands Crus de Bordeaux and 60 years of Classement de Graves.
+More than 1.000 people gathered at this property to celebrate three anniversaries during Ban des Vendanges - 30 years of the Bernard family's regime at Domaine de Chevalier, 40 years of Union des Grands Crus de Bordeaux and 60 years of Classement de Graves.
 Unfortunately, rain and strong wind for app.
-2 hours forced people to move inside and it was therefore very difficult to taste wines (2010 vintage of red and white) due to too many people at little space.
-Nevertheless, I manage to taste several fabulous reds - 2010 H. Brion (99p), 2010 LMHB (100p), 2010 Domaine de Chevalier (95p) and 2010 Haut Bailly (94p).
-During dinner, I enjoyed red 1983 Domaine de Chevalier (the first vintage for Olivier Bernard made together with Claude Ricard), still very drinkable and rated 90p and fabulous red 1998 La Mission Haut Brion, beautifully crafted wine with excellent balance and long aftertaste.
+2 hours forced people to move inside, and it weren't easy to taste wines (2010 vintage of red and white) due to too many people in little space.
+Nevertheless, I manage to taste several fabulous reds - 2010 H. Brion (99p), 2010 LMHB (100p), 2010 Domaine de Chevalier (95p), and 2010 Haut Bailly (94p).
+During dinner, I enjoyed red 1983 Domaine de Chevalier (the first vintage for Olivier Bernard made together with Claude Ricard), still very drinkable and rated 90p, and fabulous red 1998 La Mission Haut Brion, a beautifully crafted wine with excellent balance and long aftertaste.
 96p.
-After dinner, there were many excellent desserts to enjoy, accompanied by 30, 40 and 60 years Armagnac from famous producer Claude Darroze and following fireworks.
+After dinner, there were many amazing desserts to enjoy, accompanied by 30, 40, and 60 years Armagnac from famous producer Claude Darroze and following fireworks.

-All in all great experience to be at this Ban des Vendanges, but weather could have been much better.
+All in all great experience to be at this Ban des Vendanges, but the weather could have been much better.

 Thomas Duroux, Palmer's technical directeur - September 2013